cgomesu/website/_posts/2020-11-24-Mesh-networking-openwrt-batman.md

 **Go ahead and configure all your mesh nodes the same way as before** and only then move on to bridges, gateways, and VLAN configs, as described next.

-(*Optional*: This is a good time to [tweak the mesh configuration](https://www.open-mesh.org/projects/batman-adv/wiki/Tweaking) as well.)

 ## Troubleshooting mesh issues
 These are a few tips in case you run into issues when configuring gateways and bridges.